Linaro/website/_posts/current/blog/2023-07-03-linaro-contributions-to-the-6-4-linux-kernel-release.md

 ## Manivannan Sadhasivam

 In this release, Manivannan mostly worked on Qualcomm PCI and EDAC/LLCC drivers along with several devicetree fixes/improvements.
 Most notably, Manivannan reworked the PCI endpoint notifiers to a callback-based mechanism to pass the events from Endpoint controllers to function drivers.
-In addition, the PCI Root Complex (RC) support for Qualcomm SDX55 SoC was also added on top of a cleanup of the Qualcomm PCIe RC driver.
+In addition, the PCIe Root Complex (RC) support for Qualcomm SDX55 SoC was also added on top of a cleanup of the Qualcomm PCIe RC driver.
+With this, users can now access the PCIe devices connected to the SDX55 SoC.
 Finally, Manivannan fixed the Qualcomm EDAC/LLCC drivers to use SoC specific register offsets instead of hardcoded offsets to fix the crash observed on SM8450 SoC.
+This will allow the users to use both EDAC and LLCC drivers on the SM8450 SoC.

 {% include image.html path="/assets/images/content/test-and-review-credits-in-6.4.png" alt="Test and review credits in 6.4" %}